daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 <br>

-The following instructions document a step-by-step guide to setting up a virtual “Econometrics Lab” hosted in the cloud.
-Ultimately, students will be able to connect to an environment to preform live coding on [Jupyter notebooks](https://jupyter.org/) with [Python](https://www.python.org/psf/)), [R](https://www.r-project.org/foundation/), and [Stata](https://www.stata.com/) kernels.
+The following demonstration documents a step-by-step guide to setting up a virtual “Econometrics Lab” hosted in the cloud.
+Ultimately, students will be able to connect to an environment to preform live coding on [Jupyter notebooks](https://jupyter.org/) with [Python](https://www.python.org/psf/), [R](https://www.r-project.org/foundation/), and [Stata](https://www.stata.com/) kernels.

-Optionally, this guide concludes with a method of integrating GitHub so that students may sign in with their GitHub accounts.
-This method is for those with an advanced uderstanding of the command line.
+The demonstration concludes with a method of integrating GitHub so that students may sign in with their GitHub accounts.
+This method is optional, and is recommended for those with an advanced uderstanding of the command line.

-The guide below corresponds to workflow 3 outlined in “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists,” though the instructions may be modified to suit different teaching styles and classroom needs.
+The demonstration corresponds to workflow 3 outlined in “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists,” though the instructions may be modified to suit different teaching styles and classroom needs.

 ## Pre-requisites